HomeUtilitiesMac

 Do I actually need utility apps, or does macOS already cover this?

-macOS handles the basics well, with Siri, Clock and a capable browser built in.
-Where third party utilities earn their place is the stuff Apple does not touch: controlling smart home gear, acting as a TV remote, or moving files to Android devices.
+macOS handles the basics well, with Siri, Spotlight, Clock and a capable browser built in.
+Where third party utilities earn their place is the stuff Apple does not do smoothly: a launcher faster than Spotlight, a clipboard history Apple does not keep, finer window snapping, and opening archive formats the built in tool refuses.
 Start with what is built in, then add only the apps that solve a problem you genuinely hit.

 Are these Mac utility apps free?

-Most here are free to download, including Chrome, Edge, Opera, SmartThings, Merlin and the various remote apps.
-A few use a subscription for their best features, such as Arlo Secure for camera recordings or Zedge for ad free wallpapers.
+Many here are free to download, including Chrome, Edge, Opera, Raycast, Maccy, Rectangle, The Unarchiver and Keka.
+Alfred is free with a paid Powerpack, while Bartender, Paste, Magnet and CleanShot X are paid apps.
 We have flagged the free versus paid line in each write up so there are no surprises after install.

 Which browser is best for a MacBook on battery?